Social care startup Lifted raises £1.5M for end-to-end elderly care platform – TechCrunch

 Crook says: “There are few more important decisions than who to trust to look after your loved ones.
 Yet the current market is broken with a lack of transparency, poor quality care and poor working conditions for carers.
 Precious data languishes in paper files.
 Lifted is on a mission to change this by harnessing the power of technology and data to transform the quality of care and improve the lives of carers and families.”

 Lifted’s future plans include broadening their service offering by combining professional care and in-home technology.
-This will bring together health alerts, in-home sensors, and professional carers to transform what it means to care.
+This will bring together health alerts, in-home sensors and professional carers to transform what it means to care.

 Lifted will develop AI-based analytics to predict and prevent health deterioration.

-Unlike other start-up care providers, Lifted directly employs its carers and pays the London Living Wage, which is 20% above the market average for hourly care and enabled by operational savings achieved by using a technology platform.
+Unlike other startup care providers, Lifted directly employs its carers and pays the London Living Wage, which is 20% above the market average for hourly care and is enabled by operational savings achieved by using a technology platform.

-Founded in 2018 by Finn MacCabe, Damian Cristian and Guy Conway, Zero 1 has built three new companies in Insurance, Cloud Compute and Health Care, in partnership with FTSE 100 companies.
+Founded in 2018 by Finn MacCabe, Damian Cristian and Guy Conway, Zero 1 has built three new companies in insurance, cloud compute and healthcare, in partnership with FTSE 100 companies.